AOC's Measure to Kill U.S. Military Twitch Streams Fails House Vote

-An amendment proposed by U.S. Representative Alexandria Ocasio-Cortez that would st0p the military from recruiting on platforms like Twitch failed a House vote on Thursday.
+An amendment proposed by U.S. Representative Alexandria Ocasio-Cortez that would stop the military from recruiting on platforms like Twitch failed a House vote on Thursday.
 Had it passed, it would have added a provision to the House Committee on Appropriations Bill to bar the U.S. military from using federal funds to maintain “a presence on Twitch.com or any video game, e-sports, or livestreaming platform.”

 In a Twitter thread criticizing the vote, Ocasio-Cortez expressed frustration at her colleagues’ tech illiteracy and said this knowledge gap is impeding their ability to protect people’s privacy.
 “Imagine trying to explain to your colleagues who are members of Congress what Twitch is,” she wrote followed by a crying face emoji.